AP FACT CHECK: Biden overpromises on green energy savings - NewsBreak

 In a statement released to support his order Thursday, the White House predicted his energy plan would save people “$500 a year from using clean electricity like solar and heat pumps to power their homes.”

 Earlier this year Biden himself promised to save “families an average of $500 a year by combatting climate change.”
-But in an apparent fumble, he cast the savings this time as monthly.
+But in a fumble, he cast the savings this time as monthly.
+The White House corrected Biden’s remark in a transcript, making clear he meant to say the savings he predicted would be over a year.

+Even yearly savings, though, would take years for homeowners to realize, given the upfront cost of installing solar panels and heat pumps in homes.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.